 9- Watch a Murano glassmaking demonstration

-Glassmaking is Venice’s second-biggest industry after tourism and the best glass originates from the island of Murano.
+Glassmaking is Venice’s second-biggest industry after tourism and the best glass originates from the island of Murano, which is a lovely Venice day trip.

 You’ll be astonished by the talent of the glassmakers who demonstrated their craft.

 In a few deft movements, an artisan can magically create a delicately sculptured horse out of a shapeless lump of hot glass.

 Venice’s glassmaking history is believed to date back before the first millennium.